naninovel/docs/docs/en/guide/configuration.md

 Resource Policy | Conservative | Dictates when the resources are loaded and unloaded during script execution:<br><br> • Conservative — The default mode with balanced memory utilization.
 All the resources required for script execution are preloaded when starting playback and unloaded when the script has finished playing.
 Scripts referenced in [@gosub] commands are preloaded as well.
 Additional scripts can be preloaded by using the `hold` parameter of the [@goto] command.<br><br> • Optimistic — All the resources required by the played script, as well as all resources of the scripts specified in [@goto] and [@gosub] commands, are preloaded and not unloaded unless the `release` parameter is specified in the [@goto] command.
 This minimizes loading screens and allows smooth rollback, but requires manually specifying when the resources should be unloaded, increasing the risk of out-of-memory exceptions.<br><br> • Lazy — No resources are preloaded for executed scripts when starting playback, and no loading screens are automatically shown.
 Instead, only the resources required for the next few commands are loaded "on the fly" while the script is playing, and resources used by executed commands are immediately released.
 This policy requires no scenario planning or manual control and consumes the least memory, but it may result in stutters during gameplay due to resources being loaded in the background—especially when fast-forwarding (skip mode) or performing rollback.
 Lazy Buffer | 25 | When lazy resource policy is enabled, controls the size of the preload buffer, that is the maximum number of script commands to preload.
 Lazy Priority | Below Normal | When lazy resource policy is enabled, controls the background thread priority where the resources are loaded.
 Decrease to minimize stutters at the cost of longer load times.
 Remove Actors | True | Whether to automatically remove unused actors (characters, backgrounds, text printers and choice handlers) when unloading script resources.
-Note, that even when enabled, it's still possible to remove actors manually with `@remove` commands at any time.
+Note that even when enabled, it's still possible to remove actors manually with `@remove` commands at any time.
 Enable Build Processing | True | Whether to register a custom build player handle to process the assets assigned as Naninovel resources.<br><br>Warning: In order for this setting to take effect, it's required to restart the Unity editor.
 Use Addressables | True | When the Addressable Asset System is installed, enabling this property will optimize asset processing step improving the build time.
 Auto Build Bundles | True | Whether to automatically build the addressable asset bundles when building the player.
 Has no effect when `Use Addressables` is disabled.